Iran pushes nuclear deal as U.S. lawmaker aims to stop it

-With both Tehran and Washington facing stiff opposition to the accord, U.S. Defence Secretary Ash Carter arrived in Saudi Arabia in the hope of reassuring leaders there who fear their arch-rival Iran will make major mischief in the region.
+With both Tehran and Washington facing stiff opposition to the accord, U.S. Defense Secretary Ash Carter travelled to Saudi Arabia in the hope of reassuring leaders there who fear their arch-rival Iran will make major mischief in the region.

 Ayatollah Ali Khamenei, the highest authority in Iran, told supporters on Saturday that U.S. policies in the region were "180 degrees" opposed to Tehran's, in a speech punctuated by chants of "Death to America" and "Death to Israel".